St Peter upon Cornhill: Roman location

 The possible existence of the shrine room is supported by nineteenth-century excavations under Gracechurch Street, immediately adjacent to the church's eastern end.
 These unearthed an adjoining room covered in yellow panels with a black border, 'with a tessellated floor, suggesting it may have had a higher status than normal, possibly acting as an antechamber for the aedes or shrine-room'.
 The alignment of the church is close to the lines of the basilica, being off by just two degrees and it is feasible for the understructure to have utilized the dry solid 2nd-century basilica wall fabric for support.

+Statue of King Lucius in Castell Coch, Wales, holding a model of St Peter upon Cornhill.

-A tradition grew up that the church was founded by Lucius, the first Christian king in Britain sometime after his conversion in AD179.
+A tradition grew up that the church was founded by Lucius, the first Christian king in Britain sometime after his conversion in AD 179.
 He dedicated it to St Peter the Apostle and the church became the seat of an archbishop until the coming of the Saxons in the 5th century, after which London was abandoned and Canterbury became the seat for the 6th-century Gregorian mission to the Kingdom of Kent.
 If St Peter's was built in the Roman era, it would make the church possibly contemporaneous to the Romano-British church at Silchester, similarly built adjacent to the Roman Basilica and most likely pre-Constantine in age.

-The London Roman basilica, with most of the forum to the south, is thought to have been largely demolished around 300 AD, with building material being removed (possibly for other projects) and the land levelled and eventually covered with a thick layer of dark soil.
+The London Roman basilica, with most of the forum to the south, is thought to have been largely demolished around AD 300, with building material being removed (possibly for other projects) and the land levelled and eventually covered with a thick layer of dark soil.
 Whether St Peter's was in existence at this point, and continued to serve as a place of worship, or whether the Lucius story is a fable and the first St Peter's was only established many centuries later may only be determined by future archaeological investigation under the present church.